Legal PBA Philippine Cup Betting Guide

 The 2020 PBA season was delayed by the coronavirus pandemic.
 After just one game of the Philippine Cup, the league suspended all activities and would not restart until Sunday, October 11, 2020.

-Additionally, due to this seven-month delay, only the 2020 Philippine Cup will be contested.
-The 2020 Commissioner’s Cup and the 2020 Governors’ Cup conferences will not be played this year.
+Additionally, due to this seven-month delay, only the 2020 Philippine Cup was contested.
+The 2020 Commissioner’s Cup and the 2020 Governors’ Cup conferences were canceled.

 Most Philippine-friendly sportsbooks will allow you to make deposits using PHP, though these will usually be exchanged automatically to USD once you submit your payment.